• Skip to primary navigation

 After that, drain the water and add the lentil or dal, along with the required water, to a pressure cooker and cook for 2 to 3 whistles.
 You can also cook red lentil or masoor dal in a pan without using pressure cooker.
 However, it might take little more time than pressure cooker.

-Frying raw mango strips and cooking them with water
+Frying raw mango strips and cooking them in water

 Meanwhile, remove the seed from the raw (green) mango and peel it into long strips.